ministryofjustice/security-guidance/buildUtils/BuildEnvironment.md

 ## Enable Python build tooling

 1. Install the PyPDF2 component.
-Do this by running the following command in a terminal:</br>`pip3 install --user PyPDF2`
+Do this by running the following command in a terminal:</br>`pip3 install --user PyPDF2~=2.0` (The command specifies that the older 2.0 version of the PyPDF2 tool should be installed.
+More recent versions do not include the PdfWriter capability, which is deprecated.)
 2. Install the RSS feedgen component.
 Do this by running the following command in a terminal:</br>`pip3 install --user feedgen`

 ## Running a local DITA build